 The International Forum of Independent Audit Regulators (IFIAR) joined the event to update participants on: (i) the 2023 IFIAR Inspection Findings Survey, (ii) the 2023 Report on the Use of Technology in Audits, (iii) IFIAR member preparations to oversee the assurance of sustainability reporting, and (iv) membership admission criteria for potential candidates.
 The Austrian Audit Oversight Authority and the Hellenic Accounting and Auditing Standards Oversight Board, both IFIAR members, complemented the presentation and discussed their perspective on the inspection findings and the status of technology used in audits as well as their plans for overseeing the assurance of sustainability reporting.
 Three IFIAR members from participating countries – the Public Oversight Board of Albania, Service for Accounting, Reporting and Auditing Supervision from Georgia (SARAS), and the Ukrainian Audit Public Oversight Body – joined the discussion and shared their perspectives, outlining the benefits of IFIAR membership.
 Both of the regional REPARIS for SMEs and EAASURE programs will continue to support participating countries in strengthening the capacity of competent authorities responsible for public oversight and offer guidance for countries interested in pursuing IFIAR membership.

 A better understanding of the potential impact of Artificial Intelligence (AI) on corporate financial reporting and audit can help policymakers make decisions regarding the appropriate legal framework, in line with the EU Artificial Intelligence Act and good international practice.
 A dedicated session by the Institute of Chartered Accountants of England and Wales in cooperation with Engine B, a company from the United Kingdom, presented highlights from the EU Artificial Intelligence Act and examples of the characteristics and methods of AI solutions aimed at saving time and improving quality for auditors, accountants, and tax professionals.
+A comprehensive guide to generative AI and many other materials on the use of AI in corporate reporting, audit and other related areas is available from ICAEW here: Generative AI guide by ICAEW.

 Participants formed groups to brainstorm and to report their views on the value of the Report on the Observance of Standards and Codes Accounting and Auditing (ROSC A&A) in terms of three dimensions: its evaluation of the financial reporting and auditing framework, the contribution of the recommendations to national reform efforts, and the reform momentum generated by the report and meeting with stakeholders.
 The session was informed by presentations from Georgia and Albania who participated recently in a ROSC A&A and a presentation of the ROSC A&A methodology by the CFRR team.
 Several countries reported their positive experience with the ROSC A&A and others expressed interest in undertaking a ROSC A&A, with sufficient time allowed for due diligence preparation.